Set up workflow phases and transitions

 Workflows cannot be customized at the space level when the space is isolated.

-Instead, workspace admins can customize workflows in individual workspaces.
+Instead, admins for workspaces can customize workflows in individual workspaces.

 Only entities in each individual workspace advance through the customized workflow phases for that workspace.